Damage jackals ripping right through you

 1. Deathripper 2.
 Unleash The Bastards 3.
 The Thing 4.
 Blood Drive 5.
 Accelerated Vision 6.
 Guilty Of Being Tight 7.
 Set To Destruct 8.
 Hazardous Mutation 9.
 Nailed Casket 10.
 Abusement Park 11.
 Black Ice 12.
 Mind Eraser 13.
 Terror Shark 14.
 The Thrashin' Of The Christ 15.
 Bangover

 Municipal Waste may be one of the better known thrash bands in recent years, and it is easy to see why.
 Following their early, more crossover oriented works, Hazardous Mutation can be seen as a turning point where thrash metal took over the band's more simplistic tendencies.
 While the album is still quite short, most songs are long enough so that they actually start to make sense.
 There are not too many bands who can consistently write serious riffage that immediately sounds good, but Municipal Waste succeed in the effort with flying colors.
 On top of it all, Tony Foresta's eager shouts fit in like a glove.
-In addition, the production quality is something that bands like D.R.I. probably couldn't even imagine in the eighties, fully clear and appropriately heavy.
+In addition, the production quality is something that bands like D.R.I. probably couldn't even imagine in the 1980s, fully clear and appropriately heavy.
 Fast, hard-hitting and rarely dull, Hazardous Mutation can leave you happy and out of breath at the same time.

 MUNICIPAL WASTE - The Art Of Partying